 The noise generated by the road, railway and adjacent industrial uses has been assessed.
 There will be restrictions on the types of development permissible in these areas unless mitigation measures are carried out.

 4.7 Existing Vehicular Access

 Existing spurs from the Cambridge Road roundabouts are available to access the southern site.
-The site to the north of Cambridge Road will be accessed from that road underpasses, one at Hen Brook and the other at Wintringham Brook, and an uncontrolled at grade crossing.
-A new pedestrian bridge is proposed between Loves Farm and the railway station.
-Pedestrian access is also available on the Priory Hill road bridge to the north of the site.
-Cambridge Road also provides improved pedestrian access.
+The site to the north of Cambridge Road will be accessed from that road.

 4.8 Existing Footpaths and Connections